 What is a quantum computer?

 Quantum computer is a computer in which the microprocessor chip is packed with ‘quantum bits’, better known as qubits.
-Quantum computers would change the meaning of high performance computing, as they would be able to perform calculations, such as solving complex chemical equations, far more complex than what our existing supercomputers can do.
+Quantum computers would change the meaning of high-performance computing, as they would be able to perform calculations, such as solving complex chemical equations, far more complex than what our existing supercomputers can do.

-After years of research, researchers are now little closer to building quantum computers.
+After years of research, researchers are now a little closer to building quantum computers.
 So what makes them special and what is all the buzz about them?

 What exactly is quantum computing?

 Quantum computing uses the ability of subatomic particles to exist in more than one particular state at one time.
 Due to this nature of subatomic particles, operations/calculations can be performed thousands of times faster than regular computers.
 Quantum computers also use less amount of energy than classic computers.

 A classic computer uses the binary system using ‘bits’.
 A bit can exist in only two states – 0 or 1.
 A quantum computer uses a ‘qubit’ – what is qubit?
 A qubit also exists in two states, but unlike the bit, a qubit can store a huge amount of information, as they exist in any (or many) superpositions of 1s and 0s.
 Any qubit can be 1 or 0 simultaneously, which is a unique quantum phenomenon.
 This is known as ‘superposition’ in physics.
 This allows qubits to calculate a huge number of calculations simultaneously, increasing computing capacity and speed by a great extent, which is why high-performance computing is possible with qubits.

 All qubits are not the same, however.
 You can’t just think what is qubit and think that all qubits are equal.
 For example, qubits properties depend on the spin direction of the electron.
 But all qubits are extremely fragile, with some qubits requiring temperatures up to 20 millikelvins – that is, they need to be kept colder than deep space itself so that they can remain stable.